Parameters not empirically identifiable or distinguishable, including correlation between Gaussian observations: Empirical identifiability and distinguishability

-Not only is the correlation $\rho$ not identifiable from data, the same holds for $\mu$, meaning that in practice using an estimator different from $\bar{X}_n$ does not help dealing with the potential existence of $\rho\neq 0$.
+Not only is the correlation $\rho$ not empirically identifiable, the same holds for $\mu$, meaning that in practice using an estimator different from $\bar{X}_n$ does not help dealing with the potential existence of $\rho> 0$.

-\begin{theorem} Using the notation of Lemma \ref{lcondgauss} and Theorem \ref{tnotidrho}, if for $n\in\N:\ {\cal L}(\X_n)= {\cal N}_n(\bm{\mu,\Sigma})$, then $g(\theta)=\mu$ is not identifiable from data. \end{theorem} The proof of Theorem \ref{tmunonid} relies on the random effects formulation (\ref{erandomeff}) with only a single realisation of the random effect.
-A similar case can be made for a standard random effects model assuming that the number of realised values of the random effect is bounded even if the number of observations goes to infinity.
-Such a model could make sense for a random effects meta analysis with a low number of studies, each of which is potentially large, but it does not allow to identify the random effects' variance from the data, and neither the overall mean.
-Consequently, common advice in the meta analysis literature is to not use a random effects model if the number of studies is low (see, e.g., \cite{KuMoSt08}), but of course assuming all study effects to be equal will not help if in fact they are not.
+\begin{theorem} Using the notation of Lemma \ref{lcondgauss} and Theorem \ref{tnotidrho}, if for $n\in\N:\ {\cal L}(\X_n)= {\cal N}_n(\bm{\mu,\Sigma})$, then $g(\theta)=\mu$ is not empirically identifiable. \end{theorem} The proof of Theorem \ref{tmunonid} relies on the random effects formulation (\ref{erandomeff}) with only a single realisation of the random effect.
+A similar case can be made for a standard random effects model assuming that the number of realised values of the random effect is bounded even if the number of observations goes to infinity, as expressed in the following model M2: